Natural State News with Context

 Dr. Mark Worley, chief of staff at the Veterans Health Care System of the Ozarks, says incidents of suicide correlate to three things common to rural areas: access to guns, lack of social contacts, and drug or alcohol abuse.
 Nationally, firearms are used in about half of all suicides, but in Arkansas, it's 72 percent.

-The University of Arkansas journalism students found these issues with veteran suicide and homelessness aftera semester-long project examining veteran health care data and interviewing officials with the Veterans Health Care System of the Ozarks, which runs the Fayetteville VA hospital.
+The University of Arkansas journalism students found these issues with veteran suicide and homelessness after a semester-long project examining veteran health care data and interviewing officials with the Veterans Health Care System of the Ozarks, which runs the Fayetteville VA hospital.

 The students, writing for the university’s Razorback Reporter, interviewed more than 30 veterans as well as more than a dozen VA and local officials.